AraneaDev/accountant/docs/troubleshooting.md

 ### Testing and Command Line Interface
 By default, Eloquent events fired from a **CLI** (i.e. jobs, migrations, commands, Tinker, ...) or **Testing** context, **WILL NOT** be recorded.

-Refer to the **Recording Contexts** section in the [Configuration](configuration.md) documentation for more details.
+Refer to the [Recording Contexts](configuration.md#recording-contexts) section for more details.

 ## Return value of Altek\Accountant\Resolvers\UserResolver::resolve() must be an instance of Altek\Accountant\Contracts\Identifiable or null
 This means the `User` model being returned by the `resolve()` method doesn't implement the `Identifiable` interface.

-Refer to the [Identifiable implementation](resolvers.md#identifiable-implementation) section for details.
+Refer to the [Identifiable implementation](resolvers.md#identifiable-implementation) section for more details.

 ## Attributes are considered modified, when they're not
 False positives may give origin to `Ledger` records.